Home Types of Contracts Power of Attorney

 • Hiring professional assistance

 A general power of attorney is useful if you would like someone to handle some or all of these matters on your behalf.
-Having a general power of attorney is also useful if you become mentally or physically unable to manage your affairs.
 This type of POA often will be included in an estate plan to ensure someone can always handle your financial concerns.
+Contrast this with a durable power of attorney, which remains in effect even if you become mentally incompetent.
+A durable power of attorney is typically used in state planning as well.

 What Can't My POA DO?